ABOUT THE AUTHOR

 Why don’t we just have all athletes run track?

 Answer: I think track is a great sport to be involved in.
 I do believe it can help with speed development.
 However, it is limited.
-It covers much of the linear speed development if they are running sprints and some power development if they are a thrower or jumper, but many sports have multiple other components that need to be addressed to fully develop speed and agility in all aspects.
+It covers much of the linear speed development (if they’re running sprints) and some power development if they’re a thrower or jumper.
+But many sports have multiple other components that need to be addressed to fully develop speed and agility in all aspects.

 My athlete is fast in drills and practices but not in the game.
 What’s the deal?

-// Part 2 – Putting Together a Program and Applying It to Your Athletes
+Part 2: Putting Together a Program and Applying It

 *Coaching Techniques: There are small nuances in sprint and change of direction techniques that will help.
 Certain angles, arm actions, and mechanics do make a difference.
 Athletes learning how to accelerate, keep dorsiflexion of the toes, keep chin down, etc. matters, but diving into the correct techniques and going in depth on that is for another article.